Route 46 Passaic River Bridge: Route 6 (1927–1953) and Route 46 (1953–present)

 The expansion of the highway system followed the opening of the George Washington Bridge.

 In the 1927 New Jersey state highway renumbering Route 6 was assigned to the route across northern New Jersey, using the old Route 5 from Delaware to Netcong, Route 12 from Hackettstown to Paterson, and a generally new alignment parallel to Route 10 from Paterson to the proposed George Washington Bridge.
 In Paterson, Route 6 was marked along city streets including McBride Avenue, Spruce Street and Market Street.

 In 1929, Route 6 was redefined to use none of the old road east of Paterson (it had formerly been planned to use Market Street west of roughly where Route 17 now crosses it), and Route 5 was cut back to run only east from Ridgefield.
 Route 6 was redefined to bypass Paterson to the south.
 The new highway would enter Paterson just south of Market Street, but then turn south and southwest before heading west to rejoin the route at the Little Falls bypass at the Union Boulevard crossing.
 The old road along Union Boulevard towards Paterson was assigned Route S6, as a spur of Route 6.
 Route S6 became Route 62 in the 1953 New Jersey state highway renumbering, and has since been truncated to a short distance between US 46 and I-80 in Totowa.
 By 1937, most of Route 6 had been completed with the exception of the Paterson bypass.
 A realignment at the Passaic River crossing near Pine Brook was built in the 1940s, along with a new road for a short distance west from Pine Brook.

 The Route 6 designation was dropped in favor of US 46 in the 1953 renumbering.

 Bridges

-Bridge aesthetics and the use of concrete for it moldable qualities of concrete characterized 1920-1930s New Jersey State Highway Department bridge design.
+Bridge aesthetics and the use of concrete for its moldable qualities characterized 1920-1930s New Jersey State Highway Department bridge design.
 The NJ 6 bridges use motifs seen on other bridges in the state.
 The encased steel stringer spans have Moderne-style concrete pilasters and balustrades establishing coherent design to the route.
 The bridges that carried NJ 6 over the Passaic River were given special attention. and are among the most distinguished and elaborate bridges in the state in their use of reinforced concrete open spandrel arches creating graceful and elegant forms which displays both structural efficiency and architectural style.
 The three NJ 6 open spandrel arch bridges (two over the river and another built 1939, NBI#1607163, over Lakeview Avenue in Clifton) are embellished with tile mosaics of the state seal, battered light standards, and stepped pilasters.